-Sociology professor Anne Wortham retiring
+Sociology professor Anne Wortham retires

 After a long career as an associate professor of sociology, Anne Wortham is retiring.
-Wortham has taught at Illinois State since 1991, adding to a diverse set of experiences including service as a Peace Corps Volunteer and as a journalist.
+Wortham has taught at Illinois State since 1991, adding to a diverse set of experiences including service as a Peace Corps volunteer and as a journalist.

 In 1959, Wortham enrolled in Tuskegee University, where she obtained a degree in secondary education and planned to pursue social work.

 In the summer of 1962, while at Tuskegee, Wortham participated in an international community development project called Operation Crossroads Africa.
 The project united American, Canadian, and African college students to construct community resources in Africa while fostering cross-cultural relationships.

 Wortham then joined the Peace Corps in 1963 and served as a primary school teacher in Tanganyika, which is now Tanzania.